spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 # Spacewalk Installation Instructions

 These are installation instructions for new installations of Spacewalk Nightly (2.7).
-If you are upgrading from older versions, see [[HowToUpgrade]].
+If you are upgrading to nightly from older versions, see [[HowToUpgradeNightly]].

 Spacewalk 2.6 installation instructions are available at [[HowToInstall26]].

+Instructions to upgrade to Spacewalk 2.6 are available at [[HowToUpgrade]].

 ----
 ## Prerequisites